Sylvester Stallone: 2006–present: Franchise films

-Works in development
+In May 2023 Stallone and his immediate family (wife and three daughters) starred in a reality television series The Family Stallone.
+Seven days after launch, the series was renewed for a second season.
+That same month, Stallone reprised his role as Stakar Ogord in Guardians of the Galaxy Vol. 3.
+Sly, a documentary film about Stallone by Thom Zimny, premiered as the closing film of the 2023 Toronto International Film Festival.
+In October 2023, he reprised role as Barney Ross in Expend4bles, which was a critical and commercial failure, becoming the lowest-grossing film in the franchise.

+Upcoming projects

 Following the releases of Creed II and Rambo V: Last Blood, Balboa Productions has had an extensive production slate.
 A film depicting the history of Jack "Galveston Giant" Johnson, the first African-American boxing heavyweight champion, is in development.
 The project was announced after Stallone's instrumental involvement in helping get Johnson a posthumous pardon from US President Donald Trump.

-In 2023, Stallone will reprise his role as Stakar Ogord in Guardians of the Galaxy Vol. 3.

-Stallone will later star in the film adaptation of Hunter, a story which had originally been planned as the premise for Rambo V: Last Blood.
+Stallone is also scheduled to star in the film adaptation of Hunter, a story which had originally been planned as the premise for Rambo V: Last Blood.
 The story centers around Nathaniel Hunter, a professional tracker who is hired to hunt a half-human beast created as an experiment of a secret agency.
-The studio has yet to hire a screenwriter.
-A feature-length adaptation of the biographical novel Ghost: My Thirty Years as an FBI Undercover Agent by Michael McGowan and Ralph Pezzullo about McGowan's career of over 50 undercover missions will follow, though there is no screenwriter attached to the project yet.
+A feature-length adaptation of the biographical novel Ghost: My Thirty Years as an FBI Undercover Agent by Michael McGowan and Ralph Pezzullo about McGowan's career of over 50 undercover missions will follow, though there is no screenwriter attached to the project.
 Additionally, a film centered around black ops troops, being written by retired Army Ranger Max Adams, is also in development.

-The television production slate includes Levon's Trade created by Chuck Dixon and a series adaptation of Charles Sailor's Second Son being written by Rob Williams.
+Stallone wrote A Working Man in collaboration with David Ayer from a book series created by Chuck Dixon, which was initially intended to be a television series, but later became a feature film starring Jason Statham.
+The television production slate includes a series adaptation of Charles Sailor's Second Son being written by Rob Williams.

-Stallone will star in The Expendables 4, the fourth installment of the action film series.
-Stallone also announced in early May 2020 that a sequel to 1993's Demolition Man is in the works: "I think it's coming.
+In May 2020, Stallone announced that a sequel to 1993's Demolition Man is in the works: "I think it's coming.
 We're working on it right now with Warner Brothers.
 It's looking fantastic.
 So, that should come out, that's going to happen".

-Stallone has continued to express his passion in directing a film on Edgar Allan Poe's life, a script he has been preparing for years.
+Stallone has continued to express his passion in directing a film based on Edgar Allan Poe's life, a script he has been preparing for years.
 He has also mentioned that he would like to adapt Nelson DeMille's novel The Lion's Game.